Zhan Hong's page

 Russian border

-We took one morning to drive up to the land checkpoint between Russia and Georgia, Larsi Checkpoint.
+We drove up to the land checkpoint between Russia and Georgia, Larsi Checkpoint.
 It's a straight drive up, and there's nothing much to see there.
 Just trucks queueing to cross.
-Along the way and back, we visited some landmarks by the road.

 Dariali Monastery